NortheBridge/mod_cloudflare/README.md

 No further configuration is needed.
 However, if you wish to override the default values, the following directives are exposed:

+### Adding Additional Railguns ###

+Since the Northern Lights Network utilizes Cloud Linux primarily, adding new Railguns require direct modification of the mod_cloudflare.c file.

+Railguns should be added after the CloudFlare IPv4 Trusted Proxies and prior to the CloudFlare IPv6 Trusted Proxies.
+All Railguns should be added to the following section:
+    /* Northern Lights Railguns */

+PLEASE NOTE THAT THIS IS THE MASTER BRANCH INTENDED FOR NLMS.
+Create new branches and modify installation scripts as needed for additional Northern Lights Network Railguns.

+INFORMATION BEYOND THIS POINT IS AVAILABLE FROM THE ORIGINAL CLOUDFLARE EASY APACHE PAGE.

 ### CloudFlareRemoteIPHeader ###

+PLEASE NOTE: THE INSTRUCTIONS BELOW AREN'T APPLICABLE TO CLOUDLINUX RAILGUN INSTALLATIONS.
+SEE THE ABOVE FOR ADDING NEW RAILGUNS TO THE NORTHERN LIGHTS NETWORK.

 This specifies the header which contains the original IP.
 Default: